web-at-berkeley/wdb-website-archive-fa22/README.md

 # website
-The Website for Web Developers at Berkeley
+The Website for Web Development at Berkeley (WDB)

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).